SQLDBAWithABeard/SQLBits2023-TrainingDay/WhatDoWeNeed.md

 # Azure Infrastructure

-- for demoing large tlhings
+- for demoing large things
   - AGs
   - Complex migrations
   - Migrations to the cloud